majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 **NOTE:** By sending this GET request to ``https://10.1.1.9/mgmt/shared/telemetry/declare`` with the correct credentials and current body we've established a connection between our consumer and our BIG-IP.

+**NOTE:** Additionally, you should see a Read Only collection in Postman.
+These API calls are necessary to configure the Elastic database and provide a mapping of indexes between the BigIP and Elastic.
+You do not need to send these commands as the ELK environment is already pre-configured.

 **NOTE:** To learn more about AS3, visit https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/